 A Topper Card, which is your University-issued student I.D., is your all-around access card.
-It is your identification card that will get you into your residence hall, classrooms that have swipe access, your meal card for both the Marketplace Cafeteria and the restaurants in the College Union.
-It can also be used like a pre-paid card: when you put Topper Dollars on your Topper Card, it can then be used in the Bookstore, at Subway, and the vending and laundry machines.
+It is your identification card that will get you into your residence hall, buildings and classroom that have card access, your meal card for both the Bears Den and the retail locations in the College Union.
+It can also be used as a prepaid card: when you put Topper Dollars on your Topper Card, it can then be used at all retail locations including the Bookstore, Bear Necessities, vending machines, and laundry machines.

 The Topper Card Office is located within the College Union Office.
-We can take your picture, print your card, and add Topper Dollars to your card.
-We can also see your balance of Sodexo Dollars and Topper Dollars.
-If you lose your Topper Card, we can freeze the card to make sure it is not used; we can also issue you a replacement card for a small fee.
+We can issue replacement cards and add Topper Dollars to your card.
+We can also see your balance of Dining Dollars and Topper Dollars.
+If you lose your Topper Card, we can freeze the card to make sure it is not used; we can also issue you a replacement card for a small fee: \$15 for replacement of a lost card or \$10 for a reprint of a damaged card (must turn in card to get the discounted rate).